Personalized Workout & Meal PlansGet Started

 Note: Try to contract your obliques as you rotate at the waist not the hips.

-Muscles Worked: Lats, Rear Delts, Rhomboids, Teres Major/Minor, Pecs, Obliques
+Muscles Worked in Standing Cable Twist Row: Lats, Rear Delts, Rhomboids, Teres Major/Minor, Pecs, Obliques

 Note: Keep your elbows locked throughout the movement.